amu-cai/geval/README.md

 directory.
 Such a directory should have the following structure:

-* `README.md` — description of a challenge in Markdown
+* `README.md` — description of a challenge in Markdown, the first header will be used as the challenge title, the first paragraph — as its short description
 * `config.txt` — simple configuration file with options the same as the ones accepted by `geval` binary (see below), usually just a metric is specified here (e.g. `--metric BLEU`), also non-default